sa-mw-dach/manuela/docs/documentation/SETUP.md

 ### Github account

 The demo uses github for the gitops git workflow.
-You need a github account that can access the chosen gitops repository (see below).
+You need a github account that can access the chosen gitops repository (see below) and have [Personal Access Token](https://github.com/settings/).

 ### Quay instance